 The working schedules upon which these analyses rest deserve greater analysis.
 The typology of working schedules presented in Table 1 provides a set of schedules that diverges in important ways from the typical day, evening, and night shifts.
-Those three traditional shifts are still present, but I highlight three off-standard work schedules: an early day that runs, on average, from 7 am to 4 pm, a short day running from 8:15 am to 2:30 pm, and an afternoon schedule running from 11:15 am to 6:45 pm.
+Those three traditional shifts are still present, but I highlight three off-standard work schedules: an early day that runs, on average, from 7 a.m. to 4 p.m., a short day running from 8:15 a.m. to 2:30 p.m., and an afternoon schedule running from 11:15 a.m. to 6:45 p.m.
 Following any traditional definition, these would be subsumed under the "day" or "standard" shift.
-But for a mother attempting to arrange care for her child, arriving to work at 7 am-when certain forms of childcare are rarely available (NSECE, 2015)-is qualitatively different than arriving at 8:30 am.
+But for a mother attempting to arrange care for her child, arriving to work at 7 a.m.-when certain forms of childcare are rarely available (NSECE 2015)-is qualitatively different from arriving at 8:30 a.m.
 Leaving the office in the mid-afternoon may allow a mother to care for kids getting home from school, but it may also foreclose opportunities for career advancement or extra-curricular socialization.
 A first question for future investigation is what accounts for the significant changes in the distribution of these off-standard schedules between 1990 and 2012?
 Why did early schedules decline in prevalence and short schedules increase?
 A second set of questions relates to who works and who determines these shifts.
 Are mothers accepting jobs that demand these hours or are they the ones setting these schedules?
 How does the age and childcare/schooling of their children affect these schedules (and vice versa)?
 It would be interesting to analyze the difference between mothers working standard, early, and afternoon shifts.
-All three yield nearly same average number of weekly working hours, but do they correspond to different career trajectories?
+All three yield nearly the same average number of weekly working hours, but do they correspond to different career trajectories?

 Another direction for further investigation lies in exploring work schedules within the household context.
-My focus has been on maternal schedules, but it bears acknowledging that these schedules are never set or carried out in a vacuum.
+My focus has been on maternal schedules, but it should be acknowledged that these schedules are never set or carried out in a vacuum.
 All of these women have children and have to manage and contend with their schedules.
 The women in two-partner households have boyfriends or husbands with their own schedules; many of the single mothers have additional adults living in their homes whose schedules may affect theirs.
 The interactions of these schedules-their synchronization, their co-dependencies-deserve greater attention.
-Some analysis has been carried out at the level of the partner dyad (Lesnard, 2008; Nock & Kingston, 1984; Presser, 1987), but it bears considering how these inter-dependencies operate in lesstraditional or more-complex household structures.
+Some analysis has been carried out at the level of the partner dyad (Lesnard 2008; Nock and Kingston 1984; Presser 1987), but it is worth considering how these inter-dependencies operate in less-traditional or more-complex household structures.

 This study has a number of limitations.
 First, the data allow only indirect analysis of schedule instability.
-As discussed above-and in greater depth in Methodological Appendix B-the measure of within-week variability only assesses observed day-to-day variation in schedule worked.
+As discussed above-and in greater depth in Methodological Appendix Part B-the measure of within-week variability assesses only observed day-to-day variation in schedule worked.
 Second, the schedules described here are a function of the data; they derive from the schedules reported in the NCCS and NSECE and are thus unique to these data.
 Additional data from similar sources would likely yield similar clusters, but the analysis does not, nor should it be interpreted as, producing a new set of shift definitions that are meant to be applied elsewhere.
 Third, as discussed above, data are collected from different surveys using different collection methods.
 While care was taken to ensure the comparability of these data, it is ultimately impossible to discount the possibility that some of the between-year variation documented here is a function of the data production mechanisms.